What Is a Frequency to Wavelength Calculator?

 Can this be used for antenna design?›

-It gives free-space wavelength fractions for education only.
-Antenna design requires velocity factor and engineering details.
+It gives free-space wavelength for education.
+A half-wave dipole is λ/2.
+Real antenna design also requires velocity factor and impedance matching.

 Sources